 After your taste buds have been captivated, it is time to check out a historical museum here in Fira.

-Assuming you have heard of Pompeii, this site is called the “Greek Pompeii” because the site was covered in the ashes from a volcano.
+Assuming you have heard of Pompeii, this site is called the “Greek Pompeii” because the site was covered in the ashes of a volcano.

 One of the most important Minoan urban centers and ports in the Aegean Sea is known as the Bronze Age settlement of Akrotiri.